 Yes, you can learn Python without any programming experience.
 In fact, Python is so popular in part because of its easy-to-use, intuitive nature.

 For people without any coding experience at all, Python is actually considered the perfect programming language.
 Its simple syntax is as accessible as it is because you can read Python code as you would read English commands.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.

 Work on projects in a collaborative setting

-- Take advantage of our flexible plans and scholarships
+Take advantage of our flexible plans and scholarships

-- Get access to VIP events and workshops
+Get access to VIP events and workshops

-The Data Science Full-Time program is an intensive course designed to launch students’ careers in data.
+The Data Science bootcamp is an intensive course designed to launch students’ careers in data.